 Full Form of PAN – Permanent Account Number

 The full form of PAN is Permanent Account Number.
-Permanent Account Number (PAN) is a computer-based electronic system that assigns a unique 10 digit alphanumeric number being issued by the income tax department, the government of India to various entities and to identify a number of taxpayers in India.
+Permanent Account Number (PAN) is a computer-based electronic system that assigns a unique 10 digit alphanumeric number being issued by the income tax department, India’s government to various entities, and to identify a number of taxpayers in India.
 PAN consists of both alphabetic and numeric digits.

-PAN card comes in a tangible form that the unique PAN number being allotted including the Name of the entity, DOB, photograph which can be even submitted as proof of identity and for many other regulatory requirements.
+PAN card comes in a tangible form that the unique PAN number is allotted, including the Name of the entity, DOB, photograph, which can be even submitted as proof of identity and many other regulatory requirements.

 Format of PAN Card

-The format of the PAN card contains information related to the applicant like name, DOB, as commensurate with the KYC guidelines.
+The PAN card format contains information related to the applicant like name, DOB, as commensurate with the KYC guidelines.

 #1 – Card Format